 • top_p (float, range: 0.0-1.0, default: 1.0) — Top-p (nucleus) sampling cutoff

-• prepend_bos (bool, default: False) — Whether to prepend beginning-of-sequence token
+• prepend_bos (bool, default: False) — Whether to prepend a beginning-of-sequence token to the prompt

 • items (array of objects, min: 1, max: 2) — Input sequences:

-• prompt (string, min length: 1, max length: 4096, required) — DNA sequence prompt consisting of unambiguous nucleotide characters (A, C, G, T)
+• prompt (string, min length: 1, max length: 4096, required) — DNA sequence prompt using unambiguous nucleotide characters (A, C, G, T)

 Example request: